Art for a New Understanding: Native Voices, 1950s to Now

 Visitors are invited to ponder these questions and use them as a starting point to learn more about the Indigenous peoples who live and work in North Carolina.

-Special thanks to our Native colleagues around North Carolina for their guidance on Kinship & Belonging: Dawn Arneach (Eastern Band of Cherokee), Danny Bell (Lumbee), Nancy Strickland Fields (Lumbee), Jane Haladay, Mary Ann Jacobs (Lumbee), Malinda Maynor Lowery (Lumbee), Robin Swayney (Eastern Band of Cherokee) and Jenny Tone-Pah-Hote (Kiowa).
+Special thanks to our Native colleagues around North Carolina for their guidance on Kinship & Belonging: Dawn Arneach (Eastern Band of Cherokee), Danny Bell (Lumbee/Coharie), Nancy Strickland Fields (Lumbee), Jane Haladay, Mary Ann Jacobs (Lumbee), Malinda Maynor Lowery (Lumbee), Robin Swayney (Eastern Band of Cherokee) and Jenny Tone-Pah-Hote (Kiowa).

 ANSWER: North Carolina is home to the largest Indigenous population in the eastern United States.